 How to Use this Site

-- State-reported Information includes both State Ratings and Student Population.
-Ratings are letter grades given by the Ohio Department of Education for performance index, three-year value-add (K-8 schools only) and graduation rates (high schools only).
-The Ohio Department of Education does not yet give schools a single, comprehensive rating.
+Also included are “State Ratings, 2015-16.”
+These are letter grades given by the Ohio Department of Education for Performance Index, Progress (K-8 schools only) and Graduation Rate (high schools only).
+The Ohio Department of Education does not yet give a school a single, comprehensive rating.
 If a school’s state ratings are listed as NR (not rated), this means it is too new to receive a rating based on state tests.
-If a school has NC (not calculated) under the heading Student Population, it is because the state does not provide data for groups with fewer than 10 children.
+If a school has NC (not calculated) under the heading Student Demographics, it is because the state does not provide data for groups with fewer than 10 children.

-Note: The state assesses and rates dropout recovery schools differently, reporting four-, five-, six- and seven-year graduation rates for each school, along with the percentage of students passing all five state tests required for graduation.
-The Alliance displays the four- and six-year graduation rates, as well as the percentage of students passing all required tests.
+- Graduation Rate shows how many 9th graders in a school graduated four years later.
+This score is used only for high schools.
+Note: The state assesses and rates Dropout Recovery Schools differently, reporting four-, five-, six- and seven-year graduation rates for each school, along with the percentage of students passing all five state tests required for graduation.
+For these schools, the Transformation Alliance displays the four- and six-year graduation rates, as well as the percentage of students passing all required tests

 Other features of our website